Skip to main content

 Improved customer experience

 Strong customer acquisition is imperative for financial institutions looking to grow.
-Unless the bank or credit union is planning merger and acquisition activity, growth at most institutions relies on adding new deposit or loan accounts.
+Unless the bank or credit union is planning merger and acquisition activity, growth at most institutions relies on new loan accounts and increased deposits.

 However, especially since COVID, many people don’t want to visit a branch to fill out a paper application to open an account.
 Business owners, especially, don’t want to take time away from their revenue-generating businesses to handle such a task in person.